AsemDevs/portfolio/README.md

 ## Introduction

 A versatile and dedicated full-stack web developer with 3+ years of experience in various web development roles, specializing in both frontend and backend development.
 Proficient in PHP, HTML, CSS, JavaScript, and WordPress theme development, I have a strong background in developing high-performance websites and applications with a focus on user experience and search engine optimization.
-Passionate about staying up-to-date with the latest industry trends and continuously learning to improve my skills and expertise.
+Experienced in working remotely and passionate about staying up-to-date with the latest industry trends and continuously learning to improve my skills and expertise.

 ## Technical Skills